 Volunteer with Ontario CEC – Enhance your leadership skills through support of CEC at the provincial or local level.
 Join an Ontario CEC committee for the opportunity to assist with a project, such as increasing our social media presence, developing and/or promoting a local chapter, helping with their initiatives, working with the new Ontario Student Chapter or assisting at the annual conference.
 Email email@example.com

-We have a yearly awards program, celebrating adults and youth from our schools, businesses, and Special Education Partnerships throughout Ontario.
-Local CEC chapters in Ontario host a community awards event each year, and provincial awards are presented at the annual conference.
-Take a look at our Awards tab on the Ontario CEC website for more information regarding the type of awards we offer and to view past award recipients.
-As an Ontario CEC member you will receive a message through C-vent reminding you about the awards process and inviting you to submit a nomination to your local chapter or directly on the website.
-You can contact the Ontario CEC Awards Chair, Ana Lia Pauchulo, at firstname.lastname@example.org.
+An annual Awards Program celebrates adults and youth from our schools, businesses, and Special Education Partnerships throughout Ontario.
+CEC chapters in Ontario host a community awards event each year.
+Provincial awards are presented at the annual conference.
+As an Ontario CEC member you can submit a nomination to your local chapter or directly on the website.
+Contact the Ontario CEC Awards Chair, Dr. Sue Ball firstname.lastname@example.org for more information.